lianml2025/ml4-online-retail/README.md

 Clustering: We are to segment customers into meaningful behavioral groups based on their purchasing behavior(eg., product quantities, unit prices, and transaction frequency), country of origins etc.

-TODO (adjust and complete): This project explores both supervised and unsupervised learning techniques to cluster customers based on purchasing behavior: Recency, Frequency, and Monetary like  product quantities, unit prices, and transaction frequency to help business decision and stretegie.
-The project tries to identify differnt segments based on the clustering results to reflect customer behaviour.
-This can provide customer insights to turn complex purchasing data into actionable insights that are easy to interpret to non-technical user.
+This project explores both supervised and unsupervised learning techniques to cluster customers based on purchasing behavior: Recency, Frequency, and Monetary like product quantities, unit prices, and transaction frequency.
+It applies the machine learning techniques to the online retail dataset.
+Our goal is to identify meaningful customer segment and create well-separated stable clusters with balance segmentation.
+The project tries to identify different segments based on RFM metrics to reflect customer behaviour.
+The distinct customer groups characterized in the project can help the business better understand its products and customers in terms of their profitability.
+It also turns complex purchasing data into provide customer insights that are easy to interpret to non-technical user.

 **Dataset Summary:**